 We currently have a wonderful volunteer who maintains the library catalogue and resources in accordance with the written procedures manual, including: • cataloguing acquisitions; • adding borrowers as required; • recording loan issues and returns; • following up on overdue loans; • re-shelving returns; and • systematic checking of shelves for order, missing and outdated resources.

-However, we are also in need of someone with teaching knowledge to research and recommend resources to support our current programs in schools.
+However, we are also in need of someone with knowledge of the Tasmanian secondary education sector to research and recommend resources to support our current programs in schools.
 These include:

 • Let’s Get Together, a broad-based diversity education program that aims to

 address discrimination and bullying.

 • Living in Between, an anti-racism program offered as a series of workshops